Nivakaran-S/RAG-WebSearch/README.md

-# 🔎 LangChain Search Agent — Conversational Web & Research Assistant
+# 🔎 LangChain Search Agent: Conversational Web & Research Assistant

 ## 🚀 Project Overview

-This is an **AI-powered conversational search agent** built with **LangChain** and **Streamlit**, capable of searching the web, Wikipedia, and scientific papers from Arxiv — all in real-time — to deliver **relevant, concise answers** to your questions.
+This is an **AI-powered conversational search agent** built with **LangChain** and **Streamlit**, capable of searching the web, Wikipedia, and scientific papers from Arxiv, all in real-time, to deliver **relevant, concise answers** to your questions.

 The app leverages **LangChain agents** to dynamically choose the best information source, integrate results, and respond naturally in a chat interface.
 It showcases skills in **tool-augmented LLMs**, **API integration**, and **real-time conversational UX**.